Jo2o/Real/src/main/java/j/problems/ch13/README.md

 # The HTTP Client and WebSocket APIs
-This chapter includes 20 problems that are meant to cover the HTTP Client and WebSocket APIs.
+This chapter includes 20 j.problems that are meant to cover the HTTP Client and WebSocket APIs.

 Do you remember `HttpUrlConnection`?
 Well, JDK 11 comes with the HTTP Client API as a reinvention of `HttpUrlConnection`.
 The HTTP Client API is easy to use and supports HTTP/2 (default) and HTTP/1.1.
 For backward compatibility, the HTTP Client API